peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 The first knot will be 0 and the last knot will be 1.
 (This is a change in version 2.0.)
 (Type: Array.&lt;Number>)

+ <a name='H3DU.BSplineCurve.fromCardinalSpline'></a>
+### H3DU.BSplineCurve.fromCardinalSpline(curve, [tension])

+Creates an array of B-Spline curves from the control points of a cardinal spline.

+#### Parameters

+* `curve` (Type: Array.&lt;Array.&lt;Number>>)<br>
+    An array of control points, each with the same number of values, that describe a cardinal spline.
+Each point, except the first and the last, will be tangent to the line that connects the points adjacent to it.
+The spline starts at the second control point and ends at the next-to-last control point.
+The array must have at least four control points.
+* `tension` (Type: Number) (optional)<br>
+    A tension parameter ranging from 0 to 1.
+Closer to 1 means closer to a straight line.
+If null or omitted, this value is 0.5 (indicating what is commonly called a <i>Catmull-Rom spline</i>).

+#### Return Value

+A array of cubic B-Spline curves describing the same path as the cardinal spline.
+(Type: <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a>)

+ <a name='H3DU.BSplineCurve.fromHermiteSpline'></a>
+### H3DU.BSplineCurve.fromHermiteSpline(curve)

+Creates an array of B-Spline curves from the control points of a Hermite spline.

+#### Parameters

+* `curve` (Type: Array.&lt;Array.&lt;Number>>)<br>
+    An array of control points, each with the same number of values, that describe a Hermite spline.
+Each pair of control points takes up two elements of the array and consists of the coordinates of that point followed by the tangent vector (derivative) at that point.
+The array must have an even number of control points and at least four control points.

+#### Return Value

+A array of cubic B-Spline curves describing the same path as the Hermite spline.
+(Type: <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a>)

  <a name='H3DU.BSplineCurve.uniform'></a>
 ### H3DU.BSplineCurve.uniform(controlPoints, [degree], [bits])